 Hello, I am David Murphy, previously known as Cypher or The Panic Artist.
-I am a forty-seven-year-old Irish Expressionist/Realist painter and writer living and working in Dublin, Ireland.
+I am a forty-seven-year-old (b.
+1971), Irish Expressionist/ Realist painter and writer living and working in Dublin, Ireland.

 I have painted since before I can remember, but I have been painting seriously for thirty-seven years - and my surviving oeuvre contains thirty-one years’ worth of paintings and drawings.
 The greatest artistic influences on my work have been; Baroque, Realism, Expressionism, Neo-Expressionism and Outsider Art.